MZt92-ui/Project-3-Local/README.md

 # Brazil Weather Web
 **An online app mainly designed with a dashboard for audience to access weather records of 24 stations in the Northern Brazil in year 2020.
-<br/>The final work is accesible in [Final Work](https://monashbootcamp-project2.herokuapp.com)**
+<br/>The final work is accessible in [Final Work](https://monashbootcamp-project2.herokuapp.com)**

 ## Motivation of Project
 This project is created for Monash Data Analytics Bootcamp, with the aim of practicing applying different languages and tools such as Javascript & HTML for creating web visulisations.
 The main criteria for choosing a topic are worthy of analysis & resources available.
-<br/>And this is a replicate of the group work ([link](https://project-3-group-8.herokuapp.com)).
+<br/>And this is a replicate of the group work.
 For the purpose of practising the whole process, I recreated the work with some minor changes.

 ## About Original Data
 The original data is from [Kaggle](https://www.kaggle.com/datasets/PROPPG-PPG/hourly-weather-surface-brazil-southeast-region).